isabella232/journeys.en/help/using/expression/expressionadvanced.md

     ![](../assets/journeyuc2_33.png)

 * When you create a custom timezone or a custom timer, the advanced editor will be directly displayed.
-* When you map action parameters and email, SMS, push personalization you can access it by clicking on **Advanced mode**.
+* When you map action parameters you can access it by clicking on **Advanced mode**.

 ## Discovering the interface{#section_otq_tnj_cjb}

-This screen allows you to manually write your expressions.
+This screen allows you to manually write your expression.

 ![](../assets/journey70.png)